TheOdinProject/curriculum/markdownlint/TOP004_lessonHeadings/tests/project_invalid.md

 ### Introduction

-This file should not be flagged with any errors.
+This file should flag a TOP004 error due to a missing assignment assignment section.

 ### Custom section